itsRares/react-native-deepgram/README.md

 | `useDeepgramTextIntelligence` | Text analysis (summaries, topics, intents, sentiment) |
 | `useDeepgramManagement`       | Typed wrapper around the Management REST API         |

+> 💡 **Pro tip**: All hooks now export a `state` object (and other reactive values) so you can easily track connection status, errors, and transcripts without maintaining your own state.

 ---

 ## Voice Agent (`useDeepgramVoiceAgent`)

 `useDeepgramVoiceAgent` connects to `wss://agent.deepgram.com/v1/agent/converse`, captures microphone audio, and optionally auto-plays the agent's streamed responses.
 It wraps the full Voice Agent messaging surface so you can react to conversation updates, function calls, warnings, and raw PCM audio.

+> 🔊 **Audio Handling**: This hook uses `AVAudioEngine` on iOS for hardware-accelerated echo cancellation, ensuring the agent doesn't hear itself speak.
+It also manages the audio session automatically.

 ### Quick start